AliyunContainerService/ack-ram-authenticator/README.md

 On many clusters, the API server runs as a static pod.
 You can add the flag to `/etc/kubernetes/manifests/kube-apiserver.yaml`.
 Make sure the host directory `/etc/kubernetes/ack-ram-authenticator/` is mounted into your API server pod.
+You can run  `sh example-configure-api-server.sh` to automatically complete the above work.
+Note: When you restart the ack-ram-authenticator service, you need run  `sh example-configure-api-server.sh`.
 You may also need to restart the kubelet daemon on your master node to pick up the updated static pod definition:
 ```
 systemctl restart kubelet.service
 ```

-### 4. Set up kubectl to use authentication tokens provided by ACK RAM Authenticator for Kubernetes
+### 6. Set up kubectl to use authentication tokens provided by ACK RAM Authenticator for Kubernetes

 > This requires a 1.10+ `kubectl` binary to work.
 If you receive `Please enter Username:` when trying to use `kubectl` you need to update to the latest `kubectl`